-The five federal reservoirs that are operated by the U.S. Army Corps of Engineers on the Chattahoochee River greatly affect the regional ecology, economy and social context.
+The five federal reservoirs that are operated by the USACE on the Chattahoochee River greatly affect the regional ecology, economy and social context.
 As an example of local economic impact, at full pool (elevation 635 feet above mean sea level) West Point Lake generates an estimated \$710 million a year from direct and indirect spending for the regional economy.
 At 630 feet, the estimated impact from the lake contributes only \$154 million a year.6